 We’ve set the price at the lowest substack allows – just £3.50 a month – the price of a cup of coffee (at least in London).
 We appreciate that this disaggregated form of comment could get pretty expensive if you want to sign up to a few different writers, and that many people won’t have tried substack before and will be taking a bit of a punt.
-We’ll review this in a few months depending on how much time we’re putting into it (and how much of an audience we have).

 Who are we?